Philip Nichols (diplomat): Early life

 Nichols was born on 7 September 1894.
-He was the younger son of the former and Catherine Louisa Bouverie-Pusey and the poet and artist John Bowyer Buchanan Nichols of Lawford Hall, Essex.
+He was the younger son of Catherine Louisa Bouverie-Pusey and the poet and artist John Bowyer Buchanan Nichols of Lawford Hall, Essex.
 Among his siblings was Robert Nichols, poet and dramatist and sisters, Irene, who married Sir George Gater, and Anne, who married Henry Strauss, 1st Baron Conesford.

 His paternal grandfather was the editor and writer Francis Morgan Nichols, and was paternally descended from the printer and writer John Bowyer Nichols, author of Literary Anecdotes of the Eighteenth Century.
 His maternal grandparents were Capt.
 Edward Bouverie-Pusey (a grandson of Hon.
 Philip Bouverie-Pusey) and Esther Elliot Hales (a daughter of Rev. Richard Hales).

 Nichols was educated at Eton and Balliol College, Oxford.

 Career

 Nichols "served for two years in New Zealand giving advice and helping train a diplomatic service there.
 He was ambassador to the Czechoslovak government-in-exile" in London during World War II, and went to Prague in 1945 to "continue his duties."
 In 1948, he was appointed Ambassador to the Netherlands, serving until his retirement late in 1951.